Maternity Leave Discrimination

 Maternity leave refers to the period of time that a mother stops working for an employer before or after giving birth.
 The Family and Medical Leave Act (FMLA) is the federal law that provides certain employees with up to 12 weeks of unpaid, job-protected leave per year and also requires that group health benefits for these employees to be maintained during the leave.

-Maternity leave discrimination is a form of pregnancy discrimination in which employers violate the rights of employees by possibly terminating benefits, changing job responsibilities, or force them to take longer periods of unpaid leave.
+Maternity leave discrimination is a form of pregnancy discrimination in which employers violate the rights of employees by possibly terminating benefits, changing job responsibilities, or forcing them to take longer periods of unpaid leave.

 People who are victims of any maternity discrimination relating to violations of the FMLA may be entitled to compensation.

-Attorney for Maternity Leave Discrimination in Philadelphia, PA
+Attorney for Maternity Leave Discrimination in Philadelphia, PA and New Jersey

 Has your employer discriminated against you in any way because of your maternity leave in Pennsylvania, New Jersey, or New York?
 You should contact Console Mattiacci Law, LLC as soon as possible.